 At any big box commercial gym, you’ll see rows and rows of shiny, sometimes scary-looking weight machines.
-Whether cable-based or plate loaded, gyms invest thousands of dollars on this equipment.
-The newer ones will even count your reps and display your rest time between sets (I must admit, that’s pretty handy.)
-The truth is, many weight machines simply aren’t very effective for most people, and can even result in injury.
-In this article, I’ll explain why, and provide more effective alternatives to make the best use of your precious time – and even better, don’t require a gym membership!
+Whether cable-based or plate loaded, gyms invest hundreds of thousands of dollars on this equipment.
+The newer ones will even count your reps and display your rest time between sets (okay, that is pretty handy.)
+The truth is many weight machines are simply not very effective for most people, and can even result in injury.
+Read on to learn why, and discover more effective alternatives for the best use of your precious time – and even better, don’t require a gym membership!

 So what’s wrong with using weight machines?

-Reason #2: Machines often lead to poor form.
+Reason #2: Gym weight machines often lead to poor form.
 Because they must be designed to fit the largest of bodies, they often aren’t a good fit for smaller ones.
 Whether it’s arm reach, torso height or leg length, it’s extremely difficult to get into a truly correct position – and as a result, you end up using poor form to compensate.
-An example here would be a lat pulldown machine (the type with an adjustable seat and two handles).
-Because the handles are too wide for most people, especially women, the pulldown movement ends up focusing on the muscles of the shoulder and rotator cuff instead of the lats.
-A better choice would be a standing (again, activating the core stabilizers) lat pulldown using an adjustable cable machine, or a seated cable pulldown using a wide bar where you determine your own grip width.
+For example, consider a lat pulldown machine (the type with an adjustable seat and two handles).
+Because the handles are too wide for most people, especially women, the pulling down motion ends up focusing on the muscles of the shoulder and rotator cuff instead of the back.
+A better choice would be a standing pulldown move using dumbbells, where each arm is working independently, and the core stabilizer muscles are firing.

 You want to make the most of the time you spend working out, so the exercises you perform should be the most effective they can be.
 Here are some ways to get the most out of your exercise routine:

-- Do as many exercises as possible in a standing position.
-Whether you use dumbbells, a barbell, stretch cords, a cable machine, a medicine ball, or any other tool, when you are standing up you are engaging your core.
+Do as many exercises as possible in a standing position.
+Whether you use dumbbells, a barbell, stretch cords, a medicine ball, or any other tool, when you are standing up you are engaging your core.
 And who doesn’t want a stronger core?

-- Perform multi-joint movements.
-Not only will you work multiple muscle groups in the same set, these movements will also probably elevate your heart rate for a bigger calorie burn.
+Perform multi-joint movements.
+Not only will you work multiple muscle groups in the same set, combination exercises will also elevate your heart rate for a bigger calorie burn.
 There are dozens of combinations to try – here are just a few: squat to overhead press with dumbbells or a weight plate; step up to balance on one foot with a single arm overhead press; or a deadlift plus a row with a barbell or dumbbells.

-- Add an element of instability.
-Whenever you add instability to an exercise, your core – and often other muscle groups – must engage to keep you balanced.
-The best tools for creating instability are the Fitball (aka Swiss ball, or stability ball), the BOSU, the Step360, and just simply standing on one foot.
-Think of doing squats on the BOSU, pushups with feet on the Fitball, or bicep curls while balancing on one leg.
+Add an element of instability.
+Whenever you add instability to an exercise, your core (and often other muscle groups) must engage to keep you balanced.
+The best tools for creating instability are the fit ball (aka Swiss ball, or stability ball), the BOSU Balance Trainer, the Step360, or just simply standing on one foot.
+Think of doing squats on the BOSU, pushups with feet on the fit ball, or bicep curls while balancing on one leg.

-- The leg press is used by those seeking very high resistance, up into the hundreds of pounds.
-One friend of mine recently set a new personal best by performing six repetitions with 900 pounds on the leg press machine.
-Body builders and physique competitors often focus on the appearance of very specific muscles and will use weight machines to achieve their goals.
+Body builders and physique competitors often focus on the appearance of very specific, isolated muscles and will use weight machines to achieve their goals.

-Individuals with extreme balance issues or significantly compromised knees or hips benefit from the stability that seated machines offer.
-When closely monitored by a fitness professional, weight machines provide a great way to help these people build muscle mass.
+Individuals with extreme balance issues or significantly compromised knees or hips benefit from the stability that certain seated machines offer.
+When closely monitored by a fitness professional, weight machines provide a great way to help these people build upper body strength.